anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

     'SHALL NOT', 'SHOULD', 'SHOULD NOT', 'RECOMMENDED', 'MAY', and 'OPTIONAL' in the module text are to be interpreted as described in RFC 2119.";
-  revision "YYYY-MM-DD" {
+  revision 2021-08-19 {
     description
      "Initial version";
     reference
      "RFC XXXX: Voucher Request for Asynchronous Enrollment";
   }
   rc:yang-data voucher-request-async-artifact {
-    // YANG data template for a voucher. uses voucher-request-async-grouping;
+    // YANG data template for a voucher-request. uses voucher-request-async-grouping;
   }
   // Grouping defined for future usage grouping voucher-request-async-grouping {
     description
       "Grouping to allow reuse/extensions in future work.";
-    uses ivr:voucher-request-grouping {
+    uses vcr:voucher-request-grouping {

-      augment "voucher-request" {
+      augment voucher {
-        description "Base the constrained voucher-request upon the regular one";
+        description "Base the async-voucher-request upon the
+          regular one";
         leaf agent-signed-data {
           type binary;